jillix/engine-terminal/README.md

-# engine-terminal
+# Engine Trminal
-The Swiss army knife for Engine Web Socket communication.
+The web term version for Engine

 ## Configuration
 ```js